What Is The Washington State Long Term Care Tax?

 What Are The Benefits Under The WA Cares Fund?

 Benefits under the Washington Long-Term Care Program will become available on January 1, 2025.
-If eligible, and if the Department of Social and Health Services determines that an individual needs help with at least 3 Activities of Daily Living, the Program pays benefits up to $100 a day, with a lifetime limit of $36,500.
+If eligible and the Department of Social and Health Services determines that an individual needs help with at least 3 Activities of Daily Living, the Program pays benefits up to $100 a day, with a lifetime limit of $36,500.

 Activities of Daily Living